karthikchalla7/JavaNotes/Threads/Threads_Part_9.md

 - Introduced to tackle the disadvantages of platform threads.
 - Managed by JVM, not directly mapped to OS threads.
 - Multiple virtual threads can be multiplexed onto fewer OS threads.
+- So we can map the thread to OS only if it wants to execute
+- Lets say after executing for some time it wants to wait for a task to finish.
+- Now since it is waiting it will be deattached and the resources will be given to some other thread in need.
 - Advantages:
   - Faster creation and lower resource usage.
   - Better handling of blocking operations (e.g., I/O waiting).